-Molina will notify the Practitioner immediately in writing if credentialing information obtained from other sources varies substantially from that submitted by the Practitioner.
+Molina will notify the Practitioner immediately in writing if credentialing information obtained from other sources varies substantially from that provided by the Practitioner.
 Examples include but are not limited to actions on a license, malpractice claims history, board certification actions, sanctions or exclusions.
-Molina is not required to reveal the source of
+Molina is not required to reveal the source of information if the information is obtained to meet organization credentialing verification requirements or if disclosure is prohibited by Law.